steve-jansen/steve-jansen.github.io/source/guides/windows-batch-scripting/part-10-advanced-tricks.markdown

 # Supporting "double-click" execution (aka invoking from Windows Explorer)

+Test if `%CMDCMDLINE%` is equal to `%COMSPEC%`  If they are equal, we can assume that we are running in an interactive session.
-Test %CMDCMDLINE% is equal to %COMSPEC%  If so, enable a PAUSE at the end of the script.
-Also remember to CD to a valid working directory if needed.
+If not equal, we can inject a PAUSE into the end of the script to show the output.
+You may also want to change to a valid working directory.

+    @ECHO OFF
+    SET interactive=0

+    ECHO %CMDCMDLINE% | FINDSTR /L %COMSPEC% >NUL 2>&1 IF %ERRORLEVEL% == 0 SET interactive=1

+    ECHO do work

+    IF "%interactive%"=="0" PAUSE
+    EXIT /B 0

 <span class="basic-alignment left">
 [<< Part 9 - Logging](/guides/windows-batch-scripting/part-9-logging.html)